DEALERSHIP1/kia/README.md

 Join organization
 Write access granted to all members

-1. Clone kia code to your local
+1. Clone kia code to your remote repo
 2. List to see you repo
 3. Check your branch
-4. Create a file name: “cars-your name” in your repo
+4. Edit a file name: cars in you working area
 5. Check status
 6. Add the file
 7. Check status